SQL

 To do it faster you can use the following methods:

 You can also change the time zone for the queries by choosing the right one in the top right corner.
 If there is a mistake in the query, you will see a notification.
-If not this query will be stored in History which will be available in the next tab.
+If there are no mistakes, the query will be stored in History which will be available on the next tab.
 After you run the correct query, you will see the results at the bottom of the screen, where you can export them as a CSV file (up to 10M rows) or create a chart.

 Making a chart

-• add up to 4 Y-axes which will be useful when you create a chart for the metrics with completely different units or values (e.g. ARPU, Gross, Paying share, Number of purchases)
+• add up to four Y-axes which will be useful when you create a chart for the metrics with completely different units or values (e.g. ARPU, Gross, Paying share, Number of purchases);

 Managing SQL query variables